Azerbaijan–Nigeria relations: Humanitarian assistance

-In 2008, the government of Azerbaijan provided 10,000 US dollars in financial assistance to support Nigeria in its global polio eradication initiative at the World Health Organization (WHO).
+In 2008, the government of Azerbaijan provided $10,000 US dollars in financial assistance to support Nigeria in its global polio eradication initiative at the World Health Organization (WHO).

 On May 14–22, 2013, at the initiative of the Azerbaijan International Development Agency (AIDA), The Agency for International Cooperation under the President of Colombia, the Organization of Islamic Cooperation (OIC), and the Higher School of Petroleum of Azerbaijan, a refresher course on "Engineering and Innovation in oil refining technology" was organized.
 14 experts from Colombia and a number of African countries (Nigeria, Algeria, Angola, Cameroon, Chad, Egypt, Libya, Mauritania, South Africa, Sudan) participated in the event.

-In 2017, the leadership of the Azerbaijan International Development Agency provided financial assistance to the residents of Somalia, Yemen, South Sudan, and North-Eastern Nigeria in the amount of USD50,000 to prevent a cultural crisis.
+In 2017, the leadership of the Azerbaijan International Development Agency provided US$50,000 in financial assistance to the residents of Somalia, Yemen, South Sudan, and North-Eastern Nigeria to prevent a cultural crisis.

 The "Educational grant program for citizens of the Organization of Islamic Cooperation member countries" and "Educational grant program for citizens of the Non-aligned Movement member countries" were approved by the orders of the President of Azerbaijan on December 6, 2017, and January 10, 2018.
 Educational grant programs are available for undergraduate, postgraduate, doctoral, basic education, and residency programs in medical education.
 A total of 40 citizens from 14 countries of the Organization of Islamic Cooperation (OIC) and 15 countries of the Non-Aligned Movement (20 applicants per program) were granted the right to study at Azerbaijani universities.
 Currently, the citizens of Nigeria are being trained in Azerbaijan in the framework of the educational grant programs.